Oklahoma woman gets reduced sentence after getting sterilized as per judge's request

 Creel, who has a lengthy arrest record, pleaded guilty last year to using a counterfeit check at a Walmart in Moore, Okla.
 She was also arrested for theft.

-The woman’s sentencing was delayed because she failed to appear in court once because she was in jail for another counterfeit check crime.
+The woman’s sentencing was delayed because she failed to appear in court after she was jailed for another counterfeit check crime.
 The other times her sentencing was delayed was because she tested positive for drug use.
 Court records showed Creel tested positive for methamphetamine use in December.

 "I'm sorry for the mistakes that I made," Creel said.